friedger/info_tokens/docs/how_to_buy/bitmeex.md

 ## Verification

-To complete verification and use this resource you need to follow next simple steps:
+To complete verification and use exchange you need to follow next steps:

 - after [Login](#login) go to [your-profile](https://my.bitmeex.pro/profile) page.